Thomas Howard, 2nd Duke of Norfolk: Final years

 In the final decade of his life, Norfolk continued his career as a courtier, diplomat and soldier.
 In 1514 he joined Wolsey and Foxe in negotiating the marriage of Mary Tudor to King Louis XII of France, and escorted her to France for the wedding.
 On 1 May 1517, he led a private army of 1,300 retainers into London to suppress the Evil May Day riots.
-In May 1521 he presided as Lord High Steward over the trial of Edward Stafford, 3rd Duke of Buckingham.
+In May 1521 he presided as Lord High Steward over the trial of Edward Stafford, 3rd Duke of Buckingham, father of Norfolk's daughter-in-law, Elizabeth.
 According to David M. Head, "he pronounced the sentence of death with tears streaming down his face".

 By the spring of 1522, Norfolk was almost 80 years of age and in failing health.
 He withdrew from court, resigned as Lord Treasurer in favour of his son in December of that year, and after attending the opening of Parliament in April 1523, retired to his ducal castle at Framlingham in Suffolk where he died on 21 May 1524.
 His funeral and burial on 22 June at Thetford Priory were said to have been "spectacular and enormously expensive, costing over £1300 and including a procession of 400 hooded men bearing torches and an elaborate bier surmounted with 100 wax effigies and 700 candles", befitting the richest and most powerful peer in England.
 After the dissolution of Thetford Priory, the Howard tombs were moved to the Church of St Michael the Archangel, Framlingham.
 A now-lost monumental brass depicting the 2nd Duke was formerly in the Church of St. Mary at Lambeth.